wobblewobble/new-vm-with-domain-join/README.md

-# Create a new VM and join it to an existing domain.
+# Create new VMs and join them to an existing AD domain

-This template creates a new VM and joins it to an existing AD domain, using an existing VNET and existing storage account.
+This template creates one or more new VMs and joins them to an existing AD domain, using an existing VNET and existing storage account.
 The AD domain must have connectivity to the VNET.
-The DNS definitions on the VNET must enable the new VM to resolve the AD domain.
+The DNS definitions on the VNET will inherit to the VMs and _must_ enable the new VMs to resolve the AD domain.
+Also, your AD DNS must be able to resolve the public internet.

 One-click deployment to Azure: